AlexanderMoerseburg/BulkRNASeq/README.md

 Edit the config file, choose if you have paired-end or single reads.
 For ppaired end read, change PAIRED entry in config file to TRUE (default).
 For single end reads, change PAIRED entry in config file to FALSE.

-### Choose and edit your treatment and controls files and names
+### Choose and edit your treatment and control files and names

 Edit the treatment.tsv and control.tsv to have your treatments and control names.
 You can edit TREAT and CONTROL entries in config file to change these file names.